snarkify/zkevm-circuits/docs/MPT_Circuit.md

 ### MPTProofType::CodehashExists

 on rows with `MPTProofType::CodehashExists`:
-- Constraints correspond to specific SegumentType for the particular row
+- Constraints correspond to specific SegmentType for the particular row
     - `Start`, `AccountTrie`
         - no constraint
     - `AccountLeaf0`